By Michael Apfel

 “Moving forward, I would say that is not a waste of today’s appearance.
 I may feel more comfortable then putting it towards January,” said Judge Stephens.

 The defense agreed those terms were acceptable, entering a no contest plea in exchange for two years formal felony probation and a $205 crime lab fee.
-Judge Stephens waived Perez’s $615 drug program fee due to the accused’s inability to pay, with sentencing in January.
+Judge Stephens waived the accused’s $615 drug program fee due to the accused’s inability to pay, with sentencing in January.